Portuguese Idioms for Learners: 50 Common Portuguese Expressions

 This Portuguese idiom from Brazil is used to say that someone’s acting shamelessly.

-You know those cat videos where the cat is going to knock something off the table and the owner shouts to for the cat to stop?
+You know those cat videos where the cat is going to knock something off the table and the owner shouts for the cat to stop?
 Then the cat stares straight at its owner and promptly knocks the item off the table?
 That’s a perfect example of the cat being cara de pau (shameless).

 2. É muita areia para o meu caminhão